© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement 600ft (180m) NNW of Thistlebottom is a scheduled monument protected by Historic England under reference 1007202.
 View the official record →

-Settlement 600ft (180m) NNW of Thistlebottom is a prehistoric settlement site located in Cumberland, England.
+Settlement 600ft (180m) NNW of Thistlebottom is an archaeological site in Cumberland comprising the remains of an ancient settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007202.

 Settlement 600ft (180m) NNW of Thistlebottom is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007202.